$p$-adic Eisenstein-Kronecker series for CM elliptic curves and the Kronecker limit formulas: Introduction

-for integers $m$ and $n$, where $\chi_z$ is the character $\chi_z(\gamma) = \exp((\gamma \ol z - \ol\gamma z)/A)$ for any complex number $z$.
-The series converge only for $m+n>2$, but one may give meaning to the above functions for general integers $m$ and $n$ by analytic continuation.
-In the context of polylogarithms, these functions are elliptic analogues of the Bloch-Wigner-Zagier polylogarithm function (see \cite{L} p.282 Remark).
-In the paper \cite{Col1}, Coleman defined the $p$-adic analogue of the classical polylogarithm function as a Coleman function, which is a class of $p$-adic analytic functions generalizing the rigid analytic functions.
-The purpose of this paper is to define a $p$-adic analogue of the Eisenstein-Kronecker function as a Coleman function, when the complex torus $\bbC/\Gamma$ has a model as an elliptic curve with complex multiplication defined over the field of complex multiplication, with good reduction at the primes above $p \geq 5$.
-Our main result states that the periods of the $p$-adic elliptic polylogarithm sheaf may be expressed using these functions.
+In the context of polylogarithms, these functions are elliptic analogues of the Bloch-Wigner-Zagier polylogarithm function (see \cite{L} p.282 Remark.)
+In the paper \cite{Col1}, Coleman defined the $p$-adic analogue of the classical polylogarithm function as a \textit{Coleman function}, which is a class of $p$-adic analytic functions generalizing the rigid analytic functions.
+The purpose of this paper is to define for integers $m, n$ the $p$-adic analogue $ E^\col_{m,n}(z) $ of the Eisenstein-Kronecker function as a Coleman function, when the complex torus $\bbC/\Gamma$ has a model as an elliptic curve defined over an imaginary quadratic field $K$ with good reduction at the primes above $p \geq 5$ and complex multiplication by the full ring of integers $\cO_K$ of $K$.
+The main ingredient in the construction of the Eisenstein-Kronecker series is the distribution relation.

-In a fundamental paper, Beilinson and Levin \cite{BL} defined the elliptic polylogarithm sheaf as a certain variation of mixed Hodge structures on an elliptic curve minus the identity, extending previous constructions of Beilinson and Deligne for the case of $\bbP^1\setminus\{0,1,\infty\}$.
-The construction is motivic, in a sense that it works for any reasonable cohomology theory, including absolute Hodge cohomology, \'etale cohomology and rigid syntomic cohomology.
-In \cite{Ba3} and \cite{BKT1}, we applied this construction to the rigid syntomic case, and constructed the $p$-adic elliptic polylogarithm sheaf as a filtered overconvergent $F$-isocrystal, which is a $p$-adic analogue of a variation of mixed Hodge structures, on an elliptic curve minus the identity, when the elliptic curve has complex multiplication and good reduction at $p \geq 5$.
-We proved in particular that the specialization of this sheaf to \textit{torsion points of order prime to $p$} is related to special values of $p$-adic distributions interpolating Eisenstein-Kronecker numbers.

-The main result of this paper is the calculation of the specializations of the $p$-adic elliptic polylogarithm sheaf to \textit{arbitrary non-zero points} of the elliptic curve.
-This is an elliptic analogue of the results of \cite{Som} and \cite{BdJ}.
-We use ideas from \cite{Ba4} to deal with technical difficulties which arise from the fact that such points are in general defined over ramified extensions of the base field.
-We prove in particular that the specializations may be explicitly expressed in terms of special values of the $p$-adic Eisenstein-Kronecker functions.
-Since the construction of the elliptic polylogarithm is motivic, our result amounts to the explicit calculation of the image of motivic elements with respect to the syntomic regulator, modulo some expected compatibility (see the introduction of \cite{BKT1} for this point).

-The interest in looking at non-torsion points comes from the elliptic analogue of the Zagier conjecture \cite{W2}.
-The $p$-adic Eisenstein-Kronecker functions which we have defined should play a future role in formulating and investigating $p$-adic analogues of this conjecture.